Reinforcement Learning with Dual-Observation for General Video Game Playing: Introduction

+In this paper, we seek to answer the above research questions in the context of RL for GVGP.
+The main contributions of our work are as follows. (i) We propose a novel RL technique that simultaneously takes a transformed global observation and a transformed local observation (referred to as \emph{dual-observation} from now on) as input.
+Moreover, we use a novel \emph{tile-vector encoding} method for rapidly encoding observations and handling new tiles that may appear in unseen levels. (ii) The avatar is randomly placed at the beginning of each game during training as a simple technique to increase variety in training data.

+The aforementioned dual-observation, tile-vector encoding and training with random initial positions are applied to three state-of-the-art RL algorithms from stable-baselines3~\cite{stable-baselines3}.
+Ablation studies on the 2020 General Video Game AI Competition games with dense, periodic and sparse rewards show that dual-observation and tile-vector encoding significantly improves the tested algorithms' performance in playing most of the unseen levels\footnote{Code available on GitHub: \url{https://github.com/SUSTechGameAI/DORL}}.
+Moreover, the results of five years' GVGAI Learning Competition editions, particularly the 2019 -- 2021 editions, are reported and summarised in this paper.
+The methodology of designing the 2020 and 2021 competition games are also described.

-In the remainder of this paper, the related work is discussed in Section~\ref{sec:background}, Section~\ref{sec:gvgai} describes the 2020 GVGAI Learning Competition setting and the competition results.
-The details of proposed \emph{Arcane} agent and corresponding experimental study are presented in Section~\ref{sec:arcane} and Section~\ref{sec:xp}, respectively.
-Finally, Section~\ref{sec:conclusion} concludes.
+In the remainder of this paper, Section~\ref{sec:gvgai} presents the GVGAI Learning Competition and the competition results of all its five editions.
+The details of our proposed RL technique with dual-observation and tile-vector encoding, and corresponding experimental studies are described in Section~\ref{sec:arcane}.
+Section~\ref{sec:xp} compares the proposed RL technique with dual-observation implemented with three state-of-the-art RL algorithms on GVGAI Learning Competition games and discusses them.
+Finally, Section~\ref{sec:conclusion} concludes the paper.